The Co-Curricular Component

 2004-05 SLAs

-This program allows our students to witness examples of faith, courage, and vocation among their peers as SLAs reach out to residential students who need prayer, consolation, or a consistent witness of faith.
-In addition, it allows the SLAs to gain an understanding of their gifts and to experience Christian service at the crossroads of life where crises—sometimes involving life and death decisions—can occur.
-This program, therefore, is an excellent vocational proving ground for students interested in ministry.
+This program allowed our students to witness examples of faith, courage, and vocation among their peers as SLAs reached out to residential students in need of prayer, consolation, or a consistent witness of faith.
+In addition, it allowed the SLAs to gain an understanding of their gifts and to experience Christian service at the crossroads of life where crises—sometimes involving life and death decisions—can occur.
+This program, therefore, served as an excellent vocational proving ground for students interested in ministry.

-In addition, six students serve as Spiritual Life Coordinators (SLCs) and, in that capacity, help coordinate both resources and the SLA volunteers.
-These students are either graduate students in religion and/or students with experience as SLAs.
+In addition, six students served as Spiritual Life Coordinators (SLCs) and, in that capacity, helped coordinate both resources and the SLA volunteers.
+These students were either graduate students in religion and/or students with experience as SLAs.

-In order to provide adequate levels of training, the Office of Student Ministries holds a two-day retreat for both SLAs and SLCs at the beginning of each academic year.
+In order to provide adequate levels of training, the Office of Student Ministries held a two-day retreat for both SLAs and SLCs at the beginning of each academic year.
+Travis Weber served as the first coordinator of the SLA/SLC program.